akeeba/panopticon/documentation/Mail Templates.md

 Use this mail type to notify the user that they will need to install the new Joomla! version manually.

+This is sent when the Update Director task finds a new update and the site preferences resolve into a situation where the user needs to be notified by email, but the update will not be installed automatically.

 #### Joomla Core Update: Update will be installed

 Key: `joomlaupdate_will_install`